TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          **Examples:**

          20 \| ... => max 20 characters.
 If more, the value will be truncated
-         to first 20 chars and prepended with "..."
+         to the first 20 chars and prepended with "..."

          -20 \| ... => max 20 characters.
 If more, the value will be truncated
-         to last 20 chars and appended with "..."
+         to the last 20 chars and appended with "..."

          20 \| ... \| 1 => max 20 characters.
 If more, the value will be
-         truncated to last 20 chars and appended with "...".
+         truncated to the first 20 chars and prepended with "...".
 If the division is in the middle of a word, the remains of that word is removed.

          Uses "renderCharset" for the operation.